Make a Donation!

 Wheels of Change is a work program for the homeless that a teenager, Kevin Barber, launched with Alpha Project (a nonprofit (501(c)(3)) and Mayor Faulconer in San Diego, February 2018.
 With over 11,000 homeless individuals on our streets, a recent Hepatitis A outbreak, and a mom who is an ER doctor working with the homeless, Kevin wanted to do something.
 He helped create "Wheels of Change", modeling it after a successful job program in Albuquerque, NM.
 It is now run by Alpha Project, who has more than 30 years experience working with our homeless.

 At Wheels of Change, we take interested homeless individuals on vans to clean up trash in the community, paying them $13/hr.
-This past year our workers cleaned up more than 20 tons of trash!
+The past 2 years our workers have cleaned up more than 175 tons of trash!
 At the end of the work day, individuals may also be offered shelter and/or social services.
 This connection to services is a key aspect of the program.
 Our workers also do community outreach while working, inviting other homeless individuals to come in off the streets and to work, if they so desire.

-The homeless people who have worked with Wheels of Change have been hardworking and so thankful for the opportunity to work.
+Our work though at Wheels of Change is focused on the homeless.
+They are hardworking and have been so thankful for the opportunity to work.
 On a recent outing, workers shared some remarkable stores with us...

 We met Charles B. who told us “Not only was the day pleasant, but so were the attitudes of people in the community.
 Seeing their smiles of approval bolstered my self-confidence.
 I soon found my head lifting higher as I helped beautify the area where I used to pitch my tent.
 You’re causing me to have faith in humanity again!
 THANK YOU!!”